BruOp/personal-website/content/blog/ibl/index.md

 $$
 \begin{aligned}
-\phi &= 2 * \pi * \xi_1, \\
+\phi &= 2 \pi \xi_1, \\
 \theta &= \arccos \sqrt{\frac{1 - \xi_2}{\xi_2(\alpha^2 - 1) + 1}}
 \end{aligned}
 $$

-Note that this assumes we're restricting ourselves to an isotropic version of the GGX, which is why the $\phi$ term is just randomly sampled.
+Note that this mapping assumes we're restricting ourselves to an isotropic version of the GGX, which is why the $\phi$ term is just randomly sampled.
 You may also notice the $\alpha$ term in our equation for $\theta$, but it may not be obvious how this dependency causes the equation to behave.
-I created a [little Desmos demo](https://www.desmos.com/calculator/ueuitucusv) that you can play around with to get a sense of how this maps our $\xi_2$ to $\theta$.
+I created a [Desmos demo](https://www.desmos.com/calculator/ueuitucusv) that you can play around with to get a sense of how this maps our $\xi_2$ to $\theta$.
 Observe that at low roughness, most of the $[0, 1)$ range will map to a small $\theta$, while for greater roughness we approach a standard cosine distribution, and we're much more likely to get directions "further" from $\mathbf{n}$.

-Okay so, we now have a method of importance sampling for the entire range of roughness values.
-Here's some GLSL code that shows how we could sample a quasi-random direction $\mathbf{l_k}$:
+With this mapping we now have a method of importance sampling our hemisphere that will drastically improve convergence.
+Here's some GLSL code that shows how we could sample a quasi-random direction $\mathbf{h}$:

 ```glsl
 // Taken from https://github.com/SaschaWillems/Vulkan-glTF-PBR/blob/master/data/shaders/genbrdflut.frag